 I have Thanksgiving on my mind this year.
 It’s not that we always celebrate it, but I believe there are many things to be thankful for this year, especially, overcoming all the difficulties and sadness in February and March.
 Canadian Thanksgiving is much earlier than the American, therefore, I hope my gift sales page will be set up and published soon.
-I can currently invite everybody to check my Fine Art America products: there are so many: from garments and outfits to notebooks, mugs and totes, not to mention many kinds of prints, both framed and unframed on different surfaces and in many sizes.
+I can currently invite everybody to check out my Fine Art America products: there are so many: from garments and outfits to notebooks, mugs and totes, not to mention many kinds of prints, both framed and unframed on different surfaces and in many sizes.
 Link is at the bottom of page.

-Inese’s Creative Artspace creates
+Inese’s Art Studio creates

-Inese’s Creative Artspace is booming with ideas, plans for projects and hands-on activities.
+Inese’s Art Studio is booming with ideas, plans for projects and hands-on activities.
 I am working on a few new artworks, as well as finalizing some that were started 3 to 5 years ago.
 Having one-person run art school, creating my own art and crafts, sometimes sewing things, gardening and performing all daily chores takes a lot of time and work.
 I simply want to have lots and lots of gifts and smaller size art, as well as cards and Thank-you sheets to offer this year.
 The good thing is: art never goes bad, so, it can be used and re-used after a while again.

 Fall still life with pumpkin and fruit, 20 x 24 in